 It turns out it’s real estate, and several of the funds in my Vanguard brokerage account have at least some real estate exposure.
 We can click on the pink bar to see where it comes from.

 We’re not done yet.
 Do you know what sectors you’re invested in most heavily?
 And where you may be light?
-Personal Capital can tell you that, too.
+Empower can tell you that, too.

 It looks like I’m heavy on technology and light on basic materials, energy, and utilities.
 That’s not all that surprising given the performance of these sectors in the last decade and the way that most mutual funds are cap-weighted.

-The folks at Personal Capital believe in a more evenly balanced approach across sectors, and their own back-testing shows that investing in such a way has worked well in the past.
+The folks at Empower believe in a more evenly balanced approach across sectors, and their own back-testing shows that investing in such a way has worked well in the past.
 They’ll show you how your portfolio compares to what they consider to be a more ideal allocation across sectors.

 I can also see how my asset allocation among U.S. stocks compares to their recommended portfolio balance.